MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-error-messages.md

 ## <a name="in-product-user-assistance"></a>In-product user assistance

 The default version of [!INCLUDE [prod_short](includes/prod_short.md)] includes descriptions for most fields, columns, and actions that can be accessed when you choose the name.
-In combination with descriptive captions and instructional text, these tooltips, or callouts, are our current implementation of *embedded user assistance*, which is an important principle in today's world of software design.
+In combination with teaching tips for important pages, descriptive captions, and instructional text, these tooltips, or callouts, are our current implementation of *embedded user assistance*, which is an important principle in today's world of software design.

 If you have a question about a field or another element of the user interface, choose the name, and a short description will appear.
 Choose the *Learn more* link if that is not enough.